 Can I afford to attend Cumberland College?
 In the end, the answer comes down a determination if you will earn enough to comfortably pay back a student loan with your post graduation salary.
 This is an extremely important point to consider.
 In order to afford student loan payments and still meet all your other costs of living, it is recommended not to borrow more than you can pay back using 10% of your monthly income earned after graduation.
 If you're considering attending University of the Cumberlands, you need to carefully consider if it will be realistic to make the post graduation loan payments based on your expected salary.

 What will it cost to send your child to University of the Cumberlands in the future?
-In the past four years, this school's published in-state tuition and fee total rose from $18,640 to $22,640.
-This amounts to an average annual price increase of 4.3%.
 Nationally, university tuition prices are rising around 5% per year.
 Looking out five, ten, fifteen or eighteen years, these are CollegeCalc's estimates how much you could expect to pay for a 4 year degree assuming tuition increases at the national average rate.
-Estimated future prices are based on the current 4 year cost of $153,600.00.
+Estimated future prices are based on the current 4 year cost of $99,536.00.
 Use the college savings plan calculator below to perform a more comprehensive analysis on future costs and how much you will need to save for University of the Cumberlands.

 |Annual||4 Year Degree|